rianperassoli/medical-history-api/README.md

-This application was created for teaching purposes.
+This application was created for learning purposes.

 This is a simple NodeJS API to store some information about patients and their medical conditions.